MaKla89/PortfolioAnalyser/README.md

 # PortfolioAnalyser

-This is a small tool that visually summarizes your porfolio consisting of stocks, ETFs and Crypto-Currencies in a dash-based WebUI.
+This is a small tool that visually summarizes your portfolio consisting of stocks, ETFs and Crypto-Currencies in a dash-based WebUI.
 That WebUI will be accessible on port 8085 of your machine.

 # Installation